-The financial statements of Learn Africa Plc have been prepared in accordance with the reporting and presentation requirement of International Financial Reporting Standards (IFRS) issued by the International Accounting Standards Board (IASB), the provisions of the Companies and Allied Matters Act, 2020 and the requirements of Financial Reporting Council of Nigeria Act No 6, 2011.
-The directors consider that the format adopted is that most suitable for the Company.
+The Financial Statements of Learn Africa Plc have been prepared in accordance with the reporting and presentation requirement of International Financial Reporting Standards (IFRS) issued by the International Accounting Standards Board (IASB), the provisions of the Companies and Allied Matters Act 2020 and the requirements of the Financial Reporting Council of Nigeria Act No 6, 2011.
+The Directors consider that the format adopted is that most suitable for the Company.

-External auditors
+External auditor

-Messrs PKF Professional Services were recently appointed as the Company's independent auditor and having satisfied the relevant corporate governance rules, during their tenure, have indicated their willingness to continue in office as auditors of the Company.
-In accordance with section 401(2) of the Companies and Allied Matters Act 2020, therefore the auditor will be reappointed at the next annual general meeting of the Company without any resolutions being passed.
+Messrs PKF Professional Services were recently appointed as the Company's independent Auditor and having satisfied the relevant corporate governance rules, during their tenure, have indicated their willingness to continue in office as Auditors to the Company.
+Therefore, in accordance with section 401 (2) of the Companies and Allied Matters Act 2020, the Auditors will be re-appointed at the next Annual General Meeting of the Company without any resolutions being passed.

-Responsibility for accuracy of information
+Responsibility for Accuracy of Information

-Pursuant to Article 2.2.4 of The Amended Listing Rules 2015 of the Nigerian Exchange Limited.
-The directors accept responsibility for the accuracy of the information contained in this report.
+Pursuant to Article 2.2.4 of The Amended Listing Rules 2015 of the Nigerian Stock Exchange, the Directors accept responsibility for the accuracy of the information contained in this report.